 Jimmy de la Torre

-He was a teen prodigy, who won the Milo Marathon.
-Sadly as much known in life he was tragically murdered in an Iloilo movie theatre in 1990.
-Which till this day remains a cold case for 27 years. de la Torre legacy is enriched in the romance of the Milo Marathon, in which Visayas runners as of 2016 had taken 20 of the 39 Milo titles in the Men’s.
+He was a teen prodigy who won the Milo Marathon.
+Sadly as much known in life, he was tragically murdered in an Iloilo movie theatre in 1990.
+Which to this day remains a cold case for 27 years.
+De la Torre’s legacy is enriched in the romance of the Milo Marathon, in which Visayas runners as of 2016 had taken 20 of the 39 Milo titles in the Men’s.

 Jimmy de la Torre was born in 1963 in Pototan, Iloilo.

-1981 was a very special year for the then 18-year-old Ilongo.
+1981 was an exceptional year for the then 18-year-old Ilongo.
 Who first notched up a win in the Milo Marathon on 31 May.
-Most of all becoming until now the youngest champion in the History of the Milo Marathon in both Men and Women.
+Most of all, becoming the youngest champion in the Milo Marathon’s History in both Men and Women.

-While Timing 2:34.35 which was then a Philippine Junior Record.
+While Timing 2:34.35, which was then a Philippine Junior Record.
 In front of his home crowd at Iloilo.
 Furthermore.
-De la Torre was coached by Ciceron Ceballos (Ceballos considered as a legend of Track and Field once more information becomes available).
+De la Torre was coached by Ciceron Ceballos (Ceballos considered a Track and Field legend once more information becomes available).

-In 1981 Manila hosted the SEA Games At the age of 18 de la Torre took his first and only SEA Games Gold Medal in the Marathon timing 2:25.50 on December 13.
-Consequently, de la Torre performance highlighted a new young emerging Philippine team.
-With a lot of teenagers such as Lydia De Vega boosting the gold medal count to 8 golds for the host nation.
+In 1981 Manila hosted the SEA Games.
+At the age of 18, de la Torre took his first and only SEA Games Gold Medal in the Marathon, timing 2:25.50 on December 13.
+Consequently, de la Torre’s performance highlighted a new young emerging Philippine team.
+Many teenagers, such as Lydia De Vega, are boosting the gold medal count to 8 golds for the host nation.